 Cut out the circle, leaving a small tab for easy removal of the filter like in the image below.

 Use the pencil to draw your desired shape onto the center of the circle.
 Using the craft knife, carefully cut out the shape from the paper.

 Stick the filter onto the front of the lens and you’re ready to go!

 Below is an example of a heart shaped bokeh:

-It is recommended to set your aperture to it’s widest setting, since the bokeh filter will block a lot of the light.
+It’s recommended that you set your aperture to its widest setting, since the bokeh filter will block a lot of the light.
 You’ll also want to use a longer shutter speed than you normally would, which means you should also use a tripod to eliminate camera shake.
 Other than that, the possibilities with these fun and inexpensive filters are endless.
 Be sure to share your links to your bokeh images in the comments below!

 Like This Article?

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: